Frequently Asked Questions (FAQ)

 In the UK all Kellogs products were previously unsuitable for vegans as Vitamin D3 (of animal origin) is added though in the US some of Kellogg's cereals were apparently vegan, Kellogg's Nutri-Grain cereal (plain "Wheat" variety only) is a good vegan source of B12.
 Be careful though, the almond-raisin variety contains animal based glycerin.

 Apparently the Kellogs website now give a long list of products which are suitable for vegans, though we are unsure which countries this relates to.
 Ingredients can change from time to time and multinationals often use different ingredients in diffeferent countries.
 Continual checking is the only answer.

-crisps (potato chips)?
+are crisps (potato chips) vegan?

 Many manufacturers use whey as the flavour carrier.
 Check with your local vegan society as to what crisps are vegan.

 For sure.
 If a manufacturer can stick some part of an animal in something, chances are they probably will.
 Learn to be a fastidious label reader and avoid products not properly labelled unless you know for sure that they are suitable for vegans.
 Buy products from companies who make their stance on animal products known.
 Look out for ethically vegan companies and support them when possible.

 Some foods have "E" numbers listed in the ingredients, with no mention as to the source of these E numbers.
 Ones to definitely avoid include: